-After I moved to South America a few month ago I wanted to know how agile approaches could work in a foam factory.
+After I moved to South America in 2016 I wanted to know how agile approaches could work in a foam factory.
 I started from the scratch by chatting with many people in the organization and recognized that they react very different when I speak about agile values.
 The meaning of the term was unclear for them and the teams weren’t sure how it would affect their daily work.
 This gave me the motivation to point out the importance of agile values and why they bring so much positive impact to a team, even when it’s in the context of production.

 What’s behind the buzzword?

 “Agile” is a term that was created from the Agile Manifesto which established a very common set of values and principles.
 The Manifesto includes 4 core values which are supported by 12 basic and essential principles that help to create high-performing teams.
 Indeed, these principles are working!
 I applied them successfully over the last years in several teams and companies.

 A few years ago I started to work for a company in Colombia / Bogotá.
 After having many discussions I gathered a lot of insights about the cultural behavior at work which was partly very surprising.
 When I was talking in front of everybody about “agile values”, a team member interrupted me and asked me what I actually mean with this term.
 He asked me what’s behind it and how could it be achieved.
 I must admit that I missed the part in explaining what I mean with “agile values”.
 I started analyzing it and recognized that apart from the Agile Manifesto there are some more soft values that are crucial for the success of an agile team.

 Honestly I believe that companies that understand and internalize topics like agile, leadership and team-based learning will have a tremendous advantage in the market in the next few years.
 Lately we have seen that even big companies can be overtaken by a faster moving competitor.
 Those small or big organizations who understand the model and concept behind agile and its values will be able to move so fast in the market that competitors can’t reach them anymore.
 There’s never been a more important time to learn about agile values!